godfreypj/forza-dashboard/README.md

 - `server/dataProcessing.ts` — UDP packet parsing and class mapping
 - `server/udpListener.ts` — UDP server and dashboard entry point
 - `server/utils/telemetryLogger.ts` — Terminal dashboard UI (blessed)
+- `server/utils/sectors.ts` — Mini sector timing and delta logic
 - `data/` — Example car data, logs, and UDP packet captures

 ## Requirements
 - Node.js 18+
 - Forza Motorsport (UDP telemetry enabled)

-## Customization
+## Customization & Extending
-- Edit `server/utils/telemetryLogger.ts` to change the dashboard layout or add widgets.
+- Mini sector logic is modularized in `server/utils/sectors.ts` for easy modification.
+- Dashboard formatting and logic can be extended by editing `server/utils/telemetryLogger.ts`.
-- Add new stats or telemetry fields by updating the model classes in `server/models/` and the dashboard code.
+- Add new telemetry fields by updating the model classes in `server/models/`.

+> **Note:** The "Cylinders" value shown is taken directly from Forza's UDP telemetry and may not reflect the real engine cylinder count for all cars.
+For accurate data, cross-reference with your own car database.

 ---

 Enjoy your live Forza dashboard!

-next:

-make mini sectors and report delta only at the conclusion of each mini sector.

-subtract say, 400 RPM from whatever max RPM is, it doesn't seem like you can actually ever get to max RPM, just below it.
+---